1923 to 1936

-James was born in Memphis, Tenn., in 1866.
+James was born in Memphis, Tennessee, in 1866.
 He was educated in public schools.
 In 1886, he started work as secretary of James and Graham Wagon Company.
 He became the company’s president in 1889.

 In 1910, James became president of the State National Bank of Memphis.
 When this bank consolidated with Central Bank & Trust Company in 1912 to form the Central State National Bank, James became the new bank’s vice president.
 He left in 1915 to become president of William R. Moore Dry Goods Company.